-Our mission is to help computational modelers at all levels engage in the establishment and adoption of community standards and good practices for developing and sharing computational models.
-Model authors can freely publish their model source code in the Computational Model Library alongside narrative documentation, open science metadata, and other emerging open science norms that facilitate software citation, reproducibility, interoperability, and reuse.
-Model authors can also request peer review of their computational models to receive a DOI.
+Our mission is to help computational modelers develop, document, and share their computational models in accordance with community standards and good open science and software engineering practices.
+Model authors can publish their model source code in the Computational Model Library with narrative documentation as well as metadata that supports open science and emerging norms that facilitate software citation, computational reproducibility / frictionless reuse, and interoperability.
+Model authors can also request private peer review of their computational models.
+Models that pass peer review receive a DOI once published.

 All users of models published in the library must cite model authors when they use and benefit from their code.

-Please check out our model publishing tutorial and contact us if you have any questions or concerns about publishing your model(s) in the Computational Model Library.
+Please check out our model publishing tutorial and feel free to contact us if you have any questions or concerns about publishing your model(s) in the Computational Model Library.

-We also maintain a curated database of over 7500 publications of agent-based and individual based models with additional detailed metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.
+We also maintain a curated database of over 7500 publications of agent-based and individual based models with detailed metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.

-Displaying 10 of 433 results for "Therese Lindahl" clear search
+Displaying 10 of 439 results for "Therese Lindahl" clear search

 PSoup is an educational program in which evolution is demonstrated, on the desk-top, as you watch.
 Blind bugs evolve sophisticated heuristic search algorithms to be the best at finding food fast.